 Since 1996, Richard’s Fine Coffees has been serving espresso beverages and coffee creations in downtown Winter Haven.
 Located next to the city’s public library and directly across from Central Park, this coffee shop has indoor and outdoor seating, sandwiches, salads and pastries.

-Founded on the principle of providing guests with the best craft beer experience around, Lakeland’s Beer Rev is a craft beer bar and bottle shop with 20 rotating taps and hundreds of packaged beer (including some hard to find brews) for drinking onsite or to-go.
-Beer Rev also has 3 wine taps and food.
+Founded on the principle of providing guests with the best craft beer experience around, Lakeland’s Craft + Kitchen is an independent bottle shop and eatery with 20 rotating taps and hundreds of packaged beer (including some hard to find brews) for drinking onsite or to-go.

 This might be the most welcoming and homey (because it is located in a converted 1925 bungalow) coffee shop you will ever walk into.
 This is a gathering place - where everyone is welcome and where you will find classic board games, books, local art and live music during the evenings, Thursday – Saturday.
 Hillcrest Coffee brews coffee from three local roasters: Lakeland’s Ethos Coffee Roasters and Patriot Coffee Roasters, as well as Tampa based Buddy Brew.